project8053/localhost.daplie.com-certificates/README.md

-# localhost.daplie.com-certificates
+# HTTPS certificates for development

-HTTPS / TLS certs for localhost.daplie.com to be used in testing and development.
+HTTPS certs for localhost.daplie.com for use for everyone in testing and development.